AppThreat/cpggen/README.md

   --slice-mode {Usages,DataFlow}
                         Mode used for CPG slicing --use-parse           Use joern-parse command instead of invoking the language frontends.
 Useful when default overlays are important
+  --vectors             Extract vector representations of code from CPG
 ```

 ## Environment variables